 Avoid processed products whenever possible.
 If this is not possible, read labels to find the lowest sodium versions.

-Select whole foods, such as fruits, vegetables, lower-sodium dairy products, whole grains, dry and fresh beans and peas, unsalted nuts, eggs, and minimally processed meats whenever possible.
+Select whole foods, such as fruits, vegetables, lower-sodium dairy products, whole grains, dry and fresh beans and peas, unsalted nuts, eggs and minimally processed meats whenever possible.

 Avoid pickled and brined foods and read labels to limit portions when offering olives.